rowatt/sitepush/readme.txt

 == Screenshots ==

-1. Main options screen.
+1. Push screen for non-admins.
+Site admin can configure what non-admins can push, so they can't push anything too dangerous.
 2. Push screen as seen by admins.
+Admins can push any set of files or DB tables.
-3. Simplified push screen for non-admins.
+3. Main options screen.